 ENGL 264: Survey of Native Literatures and Rhetorics.
-(3) A general overview of the history and diversity of the literatures and rhetorics of Native peoples, oral tradition, film, autobiography, fiction, poetry, art, drama and ceremony.
+(3) A general overview of the history and diversity of the literatures and rhetorics of Native peoples, oral tradition, film,, autobiography, fiction, poetry, art, drama and ceremony.
 Focus on American Indian texts.
-ENGL 265: Introduction to Chicano/a Literature.
-(3) A survey of Chicano/a novels, short stories, essays, poetry and drama from the 19th century to the present, with emphasis on major themes such as history, culture, identity, language and region.
+ENGL 265: Introduction to Chicana/o Literature.
+(3) A survey of Chicana/o novels, short stories, essays, poetry and drama from the 19th century to the present, with emphasis on major themes such as history, culture, identity, language and region.
 ENGL 290: Introduction to Professional Writing (3).
 Introductory course in the professional writing concentration.
 Study of technical writing, public information and public relations writing, and freelance nonfiction writing.
 Prerequisite: ENGL 102 or its equivalent.
 ENGL 292: World Literatures: Ancient World through the 16th Century.
 (3) Survey of key texts in world literature from the ancient world through the 16th century.
 UNM core curriculum for area V: Humanities.
 ENGL 293: World Literature: 17th Century through the present.
 (3) Survey of key texts in world literature from the 17th century through the present.
 UNM core curriculum for area V: Humanities ENGL 294: Survey of Earlier English Literature.
 (3) From Old English to 1798.
 A study of the principal literary and intellectual movements, and selected writers and literary works from Beowulf through Johnson.
 ENGL 295: Survey of Later English Literature.
 (3) From 1798 to present.
 Study of principal literary and intellectual movements, and selected writers and literary works.
 ENGL 296: Earlier American Literature.
 (3) A general survey of American Literature to the mid 19th century.
 ENGL 297: Later American Literature.
 (3).
 A general survey of American Literature from the mid 19th century to the present.
 ENGL 298: Workshop in Literature or Writing.
 (1 - 3 to a maximum of 6) Various topics in literature, language, and writing.
+Environmental Science (ENVS) ENVS 101: The Blue Planet.
+(3) To understand global change and environmental concerns, this course weaves together an understanding of Earth's lithosphere, atmosphere and oceans and how ecosystems are linked to the physical environment.
+Students are encouraged, but not required, to enroll concurrently in 102L.
+ENVS 102L: The Blue Planet Laboratory (1) Introductory environmental earth science laboratory.
+Includes minerals, rocks, and rock cycle, topographic maps, local geology and groundwater, weather and climate.
+Pre- or corequisite: ENVS 101.

-Fine Arts (FA) Courses marked with an may be repeated for credit because subject matter varies FA 229: Topics (1-3) Interdisciplinary topics in the arts.
-Foreign Languages & Literatures Courses marked with an may be repeated for credit because the subject matter varies.
-Chinese (CHIN) CHIN 101: Elementary Chinese I. (3) French (FREN) FREN 101: Elementary French.
-(3) Conducted in French.
+Courses marked with an may be repeated for credit because subject matter varies

+FA 229: Topics (1-3 to a maximum of 12)

+Interdisciplinary topics in the arts.